nfhe/darc_drl_nav/README.md

 ## Project Description

 P_EEMEF_DARC is an advanced robotics project focusing on autonomous navigation and collision avoidance using deep reinforcement learning.
-The project integrates various technologies, including ROS Melodic, TensorFlow, PyTorch, and Keras, to achieve efficient and reliable robot control.
 The main purpose is to provide a robust framework for TurtleBot3 to navigate complex environments autonomously.

 **Demo Video:** [Watch Here](https://youtu.be/MnyCGTHqN8g)